SarahMestiri/computervision/README.md

 <br>
 I didn't get good results with it, so I tried other methods.
 <br>
-Note: I will update this file with more details.
-For now you can check my website blog posts: http://www.sarahmestiri.com/index.php/2017/09/28/from-opencv-and-…sion-challenge-2/
+<strong>Note:</strong> I will update this file with more details.
+Meanwhile you can check my website blog posts about the project: http://www.sarahmestiri.com/index.php/2017/09/28/from-opencv-and-…sion-challenge-2/